nusnlp/esc/README.md

 wget https://www.comp.nus.edu.sg/~nlp/sw/m2scorer.tar.gz
 tar -xf m2scorer.tar.gz
 ```
 Note that you may need to customize your pytorch installation depending on your CUDA version, read more [here](https://pytorch.org/get-started/previous-versions/).
-The code may also work with torch < 1.9.0 as only simple pytorch functions are used, but has not been tested.
+The code may also work with torch < 1.9.0 as only simple pytorch functions are used.

 ## Reproducing the paper's result
 For the CoNLL-2014 experiment, run: `export EXP_DIR=conll-exp` .